mperham/blog/content/post/2022/introducing-sidekiq-7-0.md

 ---

 I'm proud to announce, after nearly a year of work, Sidekiq 7.0 is now available.
+[Sidekiq](https://sidekiq.org) is the most popular background job system for Ruby, used by thousands of companies around the world.
 This release is our biggest, most splendiforous release ever!

 # What's New?